I'm going to cut out the jargon, there are NO affiliate links, no forced email list sign ups or selling in this post, just me sharing my tips.

 Don't just pin your own pins, it is important to pin useful content to other boards too, try to link these to your niche.
 Boards with high quality pins that have a high pin count will do better and get more views.

 Pin Consistently and Often, this goes without saying.
 You can't pin a post once and expect it to be re-shared.
-You need to get it out there, pin it often and re-pin it rather than creating a new one..
+You need to get it out there, pin it often and re-pin it to a few boards spaced out over several days and weeks.
+You can and should pin to group boards, but currently Pinterest likes you to add content to your own boards.

 I often re-pin pins that have dropped down my board and then delete that pin after re-pinning, this refreshes the pin and brings it back to peoples feed.
 Try to have around 50-100 high quality pins on each of your boards as this will get you more viewers.
-It is advised to pin around 25-40 pins a day, a mix of your own and others, it sounds a lot but it is worth doing, besides which I enjoy browsing and pinning.
+It is advised to pin around 15-35 pins a day, a mix of your own and others, it sounds a lot but it is worth doing, besides which I enjoy browsing and pinning.
+Pinterest also now favours 'fresh pins' - these are new image pins that haven't been pinned before, but they can link to a previously pinned url.
+So get creating new pins and new content.
+If you do add to group boards, then make sure they are boards that are in your niche, don't have too many pinners, but have a high follow count.

 Get rid of badly performing pins - higher pin counts do matter.
 I prefer manual pinning, but more on this later... told you this was an epic series!
 If a pin is doing well keep re-pinning it to a variety of different boards and group boards (more on these in the next series).